Anyhow, it seems that no thread solely devoted to John Ford exists (that, or I suck at searches), so go ahead and tell me what I should see next.

 Never watched that one.
 Eager to know how you liked that book, Alfred.

-― We Shield Millions Now Living Who Will Never Die (James Redd and the Blecchs), Thursday, 27 March 2014 01:08 (three years ago) Permalink
+― We Shield Millions Now Living Who Will Never Die (James Redd and the Blecchs), Thursday, 27 March 2014 01:08 (four years ago) Permalink

 Harris on Pappy and the war (I reserved it at the liberry):